ringo-framework/ringo_printtemplates/README.rst

         converter.start = false
         # Set python path for the Converter.
 Defaults to the system python
         converter.python = /usr/bin/python3
+        # Set port of which the client listen.
+Defaults to 2002
+        converter.port = 2002

 Requirements
 ------------